Marco van Ginkel: Loan to AC Milan

 On 1 September 2014, AC Milan announced that Van Ginkel had joined the Serie A club on loan from Chelsea for the 2014–15 season.
 During his loan spell, Van Ginkel wore the number 21 jersey, formerly owned by some of the great names of the club such as Andrea Pirlo and Mauro Tassotti.

 Van Ginkel made his first appearance for Milan on the bench against Parma on 14 September 2014, but he did not make his debut until 23 September.
 On 23 September, he made his first start, as well as his debut, for Milan against Empoli.
 His debut, however, was cut short as he was taken off on a stretcher in the 34th minute after suffering an ankle injury.

 Following his injury, Van Ginkel made his way back on the bench on 19 October, as Milan faced Hellas Verona, but was an unused substitute.
 Van Ginkel would continue to be left on the bench without a single minute of game time, leading his agent, Karl Jansen, to speak out: "We aren't happy about that is clear.
 It [leaving Van Ginkel out] went against all logic.
 Marco didn't have to go to Italy, if he wasn't going to be used anyway.
 Milan agreed with that.
 A fit and in-form Van Ginkel plays his way into Milan's starting XI."

 After Jasen speaking out for Van Ginkel, rumors started around about the possibly of Van Ginkel returning to Chelsea, or going on loan for another team.

 On 30 November, Van Ginkel was finally deemed fit enough to start for Milan in a match against Udinese.
 He played nearly the entire game, being substituted off for Riccardo Montolivo in the 89th minute in a 2–0 Milan victory.
 In the following game, on 7 December, Van Ginkel was again left on the bench as an unused substitute as Milan crashed into a 1–0 defeat against Genoa.

-Van Ginkel took a turn for the worst as he picked up an ankle injury during practice caused by teammate Sulley Muntari.
+Van Ginkel took a turn for the worse as he picked up an ankle injury during practice caused by teammate Sulley Muntari.
 The tackle from Muntari was described as "hard challenge, but it was not a violent challenge" by head coach Filippo Inzaghi; with the injury, Van Ginkel was ruled out for two months.

 Van Ginkel made his return to the bench on 18 January 2015, but it was not until 24 January that Van Ginkel made his return onto the pitch, playing against Lazio; he was substituted off in the 55th minute.
 Van Ginkel played every minute in the league since 4 April, and on 9 May, he scored the opener in a 2–1 home victory over Roma.